MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

 The first thing to do is to include the libs we are going to use in our code.
 ::
-    #include <BrisaUpnp/BrisaControlPoint> // To create the Control Point
+    #include <BrisaControlPoint> // To create the Control Point
     #include <QList>    // To store the devices
     #include <QString>
     #include <QtDebug>  // For debugging purposes